 Just as with undergraduate admissions, graduate school applications usually require standardized test scores.
 The test(s) you'll take depend on what type of graduate degree you're seeking.
 Check with the school(s) to which you plan to apply for information about required exams.
 These tests can be paid for either by DANTES (for active-duty personnel), or by the GI Bill for veterans and their dependents (if receiving transferred benefits).

 Graduate entrance exams include the following:

 The GMAT is taken by students planning to apply to graduate management programs (such as an MBA program).
-The three-section test measures skills -- verbal, mathematical, and analytical writing -- rather than knowledge.
-Actual testing takes 4½ hours; additionally, short breaks are offered between sections.
+The four-section test measures skills -- verbal, quantitative, integrated reasoning, and analytical writing -- rather than knowledge.
+Actual testing takes 3 ½ hours; additionally, short breaks are offered between sections.
 The test is given at centers across the country; each center has its own schedule.